odtp-org/odtp-manuals/docs/installation/local_server_install.md

 This command will create the collections needed in mongoDB and S3 automatically.

-## How to test that everything works?
+## 5. How to test that everything works?

-In order to do some test we need to create first an user:
+In order to do some test we can create first an user:

 ```
 odtp new user-entry \